Amplifying the randomness of weak sources correlated with devices: Appendix 5

 Let us verify if

 which is equivalent to

 Using the Maclaurin series expansion, we obtain

 which is obviously true.
 Hence, the value of first derivative is positive for every natural $l$, which means that the function on the left hand side of (\ref{eq:to_prove_final1}) is monotonically increasing.
 As a consequence, it is also non-negative, since for $l=1$ it is equal to zero.
-This completes the verification of the constraints for $k<\frac{1}{c_+}$.
+This completes the verification of the constraints for $k<1/c_+$. \item[III.]
+Now, let $k>1/c_++1$.
+Set $\tilde{l}+1=k-1/c_+>0$.
+Analogously to the previous case, we may rewrite Eq. (\ref{eq:constraints_k}) in the following form: